AmairanyG/Superstore/README.md

 ## Overview:
 We are the Business Analytics Consulting Company (BACC) and when it comes to data we got your BACC.
 Our mission is to help companies unleash the power of their data by developing data pipelines, predictive analytics, and automated dashboards.
 Our team consists of Christian Bourdeau, Amairani Garcia, Shaun Huang, Anaisa Cerda, and Priyanka Grover.
-We are going to share our client success story of the retail chain Superstore.
+We are going to share our client's success story of the retail chain Superstore.

 You may click the below link to be directed to our website http://bacc.ga